What is the PCRC?

 - Measurement libraries

-- Access to the PCRC De-identified Data Repository (DiDR) for secondary data analyses
+- Access to the qualitative and quantitative PCRC De-identified Data Repositories for secondary data analyses

 How do I become a member?

 The online membership application can be found here.
-The Membership Committee meets quarterly to review applicants and make recommendations to the Steering Committee.
+The Membership Committee meets regularly to review applicants and make recommendations to the Steering Committee.